Your wellbeing and support during coronavirus

 If you’re still struggling with stress or anxiety, or feeling very low, then contact your GP for help.
 Or if you’re feeling lonely and would welcome a chat, call our support line to arrange for someone to call you back.

 It’s difficult but try to keep positive – despite the impact of the pandemic.
-It can help to remember that the vaccine programme and lower infection rates are helping us get back to normal.
+It can help to remember that the vaccine programme and mass testing are helping more aspects of everyday life return.

 Try to recall challenges you have already overcome and focus on the strength that you found then.
-Think about the positive aspects of your life and things you value.
+Think about the good and happy aspects of your life.
+Take comfort in the things and people you enjoy, love and value.
 Be kind to yourself.

 Stress and anxiety